Skip to content

 Modern ML frameworks tend to violate these principles by necessity.
 They grow large because they must compensate for the host language.
 They accumulate features because there is no single place where the structure of computation is represented directly.

-At some point, I started wondering what it would look like to approach differentiable programming from the opposite direction: start with a language that represents computation explicitly, and build the numerical machinery underneath it, not around it.
+At some point, I started wondering what it would look like to approach differentiable programming from the opposite direction: start with a language that represents computation explicitly, and build the numerical machinery underneath it, not around it. by The first mental model was simple: Scheme with tensors and Suckless meets machine learning.

-Sheaf v1
+Sheaf V1

 Currently, Sheaf is essentially a functional layer for model description, inspired by Clojure, and delegating numerical execution to XLA via JAX.

-- Being implemented in Python, it integrates directly with the ML ecosystem (NumPy, data loaders, visualization tools).
+• Being implemented in Python, it integrates directly with the ML ecosystem (NumPy, data loaders, visualization tools).

 These are real advantages, but they are also narrow.
 Much of Sheaf v1’s value proposition is framed around Python interoperability: low boilerplate, easy integration, seamless use alongside existing JAX code.

-But under closer examination, this is also its main limitation...
+But this is also the main issue...

 Envisioning Sheaf v2